PanuwatUlis/Time-Series-Analysis_Natural-Gas/README.md

 Data set info: source of data set from investing.com, freq. daily data set periods from 1990-2020

 Description:
-the framework of this project start with exploratory data analysis to find price distribution to specify trading range and daily return distribution for setting proper target price when start to trading.
+the framework of this project is started with exploratory data analysis to find price distribution to specify trading range and daily return distribution for setting proper target price when start to trading.
 Then use Time series analysis to decompose historical price.
 Find seasonality, what month I can start to allocate cash to natural gas before price rising due to high demand.
 The last process, use many techniques for forecasting